schoeberl/librelane/docs/source/contributors/code.md

 ### Python

-Python code should be run on Python 3.8+, and be **typed**. i.e., we require explicit type annotations for all major API functions.
+Python code should be written for Python 3.8.1+, and be **typed**. i.e., we require explicit type annotations for all major API functions.

 You will need to ensure that your Python code passes linting with our three chosen tools: